deanturpin/germs.dev/posts/repairs.md

 - [ ] Try oiling the jewels, only achieving approx. 170&deg; amplitude

 ## Rone Countryman (11.5''')
 34mm manual, ~200&deg; amplitude.
 Consolidate with a similar Rone with a date.
 I qas originally just going to take the barrel from the second one but it turned into quite the journey!
+I've ended up with a few variations of FHF ST96 movements, and I intend to make one good one and rehome it in the original Rone case with the nice white dial.

-So, I've ended up with a few variations of FHF ST96 movements, and I intend to make one good one and rehome it in the original Rone case with the nice white dial.
+So... went for the path of least resistance, dial back on, hands fitted, stem doesn't engage!
+Think I'm back to swapping out the escape and mainspring on the original one.

 - [x] Polywatch
 - [ ] Fit consolidated ST96